What is the stock market crash of 1929 often called? The Great Crash

 The Role of Mass Psychology and Speculation

-With the lens of history, we can discern patterns and draw insights from the tumultuous events that marked the crash of 1929.
+With the lens of history, we can discern patterns and draw insights from the tumultuous events that marked the 1929 crash.
 A key player in this financial drama was the role of mass psychology and speculation.
 Leading figures in mass psychology and behavioural economics, such as Robert Shiller and Daniel Kahneman, argue that the crash was not a random event but the result of speculative bubbles heavily influenced by human psychology.

 The irrational belief that the stock market would perpetually rise was a collective delusion that gripped society.
 This belief, fuelled by optimism and invincibility, prompted indiscriminate buying.
 Stocks were purchased not based on their actual value or the company’s financial health but on the expectation that prices would continue to rise.
 This indiscriminate buying catapulted stock prices far beyond their intrinsic value.